Who's Behind Listverse?

-10 Heartbreaking World War II Diary Entries Written By Everyday People
+10 Heartbreaking World War II Diary Entries Written by Everyday People

-The terror and devastation faced by millions during World War II is essentially unimaginable.
+The terror and devastation faced by millions during World War II are essentially unimaginable.
 Perhaps the closest we can come is through the eyewitness accounts of the ordinary people caught up in history’s deadliest conflict.

 10Michihiko Hachiya, Hiroshima Resident

 We started out, but after 20 or 30 steps, I had to stop.
 My breath became short, my heart pounded, and my legs gave way under me.
 An overpowering thirst seized me, and I begged Yaeko-san to find me some water.
 But there was no water to be found.
 After a little, my strength somewhat returned, and we were able to go on.

 I was still naked, and although I did not feel the least bit of shame, I was disturbed to realize that modesty had deserted me . . .
 Our progress towards the hospital was interminably slow, until finally, my legs, stiff from drying blood, refused to carry me farther.
 The strength, even the will, to go on deserted me, so I told my wife, who was almost as badly hurt as I, to go on alone.
 This she objected to, but there was no choice.
 She had to go ahead and try to find someone to come back for me.